notional-labs/anone/anone-contracts/README.md

 Anone's NFT contract an721 is a set of optional extensions on top of [cw721-base](https://github.com/CosmWasm/cw-nfts/tree/main/contracts/cw721-base), and conforms to the [cw721 specification](https://github.com/CosmWasm/cw-nfts/tree/main/packages/cw721).

 ## MINTER
 A contract that facilitates primary market vending machine style minting.

+## NFT Marketplace
+A contract that enable buy-sell nft feature on anone marketplace